Several treatment types for chronic bouts of thunderclap headache

 Symptoms and treatments of Thunderclap headache

-A March 2020 paper in the Journal of neurology (1) discusses thunderclap, cough, exertional and sexual (orgasm) headache.
+A March 2020 paper in the Journal of Neurology (3) discusses thunderclap, cough, exertional, and sexual (orgasm) headaches.

-- These are a group of paroxysmal (sudden, seizure like – coughing attacking) and precipitated (unexpected onset) headaches, which often occur in bouts with prolonged remissions.
-Each can occur in primary and secondary (in reaction to another event, like sex) form.
+- These are a group of paroxysmal (sudden, seizure-like – coughing attacking) and precipitated (unexpected onset) headaches, which often occur in bouts with prolonged remissions.
+Each can occur in primary and secondary (in reaction to another event, like sex) forms.

-- Indometacin (an Nonsteroidal anti-inflammatory drug NSAIDs) seems to be the most effective preventative.
+- Indometacin (a Nonsteroidal anti-inflammatory drug NSAIDs) seems to be the most effective preventative.

 - Thunderclap headache is the most frequently reported headache syndrome associated with a secondary pathology.
-(Headaches are a symptom of, not the primary cause of patents health concern).
+(Headaches are a symptom of, not the primary cause of patients’ health concern).

-Treatment Trigger Points: A Thunderclap headache after bowel movements non-responsive to medications.
-Doctors find cause in the temporal muscles.
+A Thunderclap headache after bowel movements non-responsive to medications.
+Doctors find a cause in the temporal muscles.

 Treatments began – did not help